• Skip to Content

 • Alyssa Hoffman - MHS, PA(ASCP) (West Virginia University)

-For the most up-to-date information, please refer to the admissions requirements on the program's website at: https://medicine.hsc.wvu.edu/pa/admission-process/admission-requirements/
+For the most up-to-date information on admission requirements, please refer to the program's website.

 All students seeking admission to the Master of Health Science, Pathologists’ Assistant Program, must meet the following requirements:

-• Hold an earned baccalaureate degree from a regionally accredited US or Canadian academic institution of higher education
+• Have a baccalaureate degree in any discipline from a regionally accredited U.S. or Canadian academic institution of higher education.

-• Successfully complete the specific prerequisite coursework in mathematics and sciences with a "C" or better
+• Successfully complete the specific prerequisite coursework with a "C" or higher.

 Pathologists Assistance Program Requirement